-It's official - no new petrol and diesel car and van sales from 2030 and no hybrids from 2035
+No new petrol and diesel sales from 2030 and no hybrids from 2035

-Prime Minister, Boris Johnson, has now confirmed that the UK is going ahead with the 2030 ban on combustion-engine cars and vans, which we talked about only a couple of months ago.
-The initial Government's target was 2040 but has been changed to 2035 after experts said it would be too late for the UK to achieve its target of emitting virtually zero carbon by 2050.
-This new official date bringing the ban 10 years forward is a result of Boris Johnson’s push for more determined action on climate change and a plan to create jobs in industries such as nuclear energy.
+Prime Minister, Boris Johnson, has now confirmed that the UK is going ahead with the 2030 ban on combustion-engine cars and vans.
+Which we talked about only a couple of months ago.
+The initial Government's target was 2040 but has been changed to 2035.
+This comes after experts said it would be too late for the UK to achieve its target of emitting virtually zero carbon by 2050.
+This new official date bringing the ban 10 years forward results from Boris Johnson's push for more determined action on climate change and a plan to create jobs in industries such as nuclear energy.

-At the time when we initially talked about the Government's plan to bring in the ban, new hybrid car and van sales were to end alongside petrol and diesel vehicles but according to the new plan, the Government won’t ban the sale of plug-in hybrid electric vehicles, which can travel a significant distance on battery power before switching to a conventional engine, for an extra 5 years.
+When we initially talked about the Government's plan to bring in the ban, new hybrid car and van sales were to end alongside petrol and diesel vehicles.
+Still, according to the new plan, the Government won't ban the sale of plug-in hybrid electric vehicles.
+Which can travel a significant distance on battery power before switching to a conventional engine for an extra 5 years.

 It's all a plan